LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/new-agent-manager-experience.md

 ***Transitioning from the existing experience:***
 In the past the agent list was found in the Visitors module > ‘messaging agents’.
-New capabilities that have been added to the manager workspace:
+New capabilities that have been added to the Manager Workspace:
 * CSAT metric added to the agent list
 * Card view of agent list
 * The % online rate and closed conversation metrics were limited to display 12 hours of data.
 In the new workspace, the timeframe for these metrics can be defined, up to 24 hours based on the workspace filter.